Copyright Law: Protect Your Creations

 How can we help you?
-Please feel free to email us with questions or to set up a free consultation.
+Please feel free to email our Vermont firm with questions or to set up a free consultation.
 Our practice serves the entire United States.

 We have extensive experience in the area of copyright, including copyright registration in the United States Copyright Office, litigation and pre-litigation services, contracts related to copyright, and advice and consultation.

-We also counsel our clients regarding “fair use,” a principle enshrined in the United States Copyright Act to protect certain activities such as parody, news reporting, and “transformational” uses in the fine arts, but which in fact has no bright lines or even consistent application.
+We also counsel our clients regarding “fair use,” a principle enshrined in the United States Copyright Act to protect certain activities such as parody, news reporting and “transformational” uses in the arts, but which in fact has no bright lines or even consistent application.
 For example, a legal decision in one area of the arts will not necessarily carry over to another area.
 Recent case law regarding fine art has permitted substantial “appropriations” of copyrighted material to create new works.
-However, the same degree of taking in music, called “sampling,” can result in a finding of copyright infringement.
+However, the same degree of taking in music oftentimes results in a finding of copyright infringement.
 This area of the law is continually changing.

 Schedule Your Consultation Today

 Arrange a meeting with us and get the sound counsel that you need to protect your creations in the United States or abroad, defend against adverse legal action, or address other significant copyright concerns.
 Complete our online form or dial 877-833-2586 to reach Gordon E. R. Troy, PC in West Windsor.